juni2k/hvv/README.md

 ## Installation

-`hvv` depends on two external Perl modules: Mojolicious and Text::Table.
+`hvv` depends on `Mojolicious`, an external Perl module.
+It is likely available in your distro's repository.
-Since they are commonly used, it shouldn't be a hassle to get them installed via a package manager.

 Other than that, just drop `hvv` in your path and you are good to go!